GINGER TEA የዝንጅብል ሻይ

-Some of us women buy things out of sheer want and totally for unrelated reasons like the teapots down on display.
+Sometimes, some of us women buy things out of sheer want and totally for unrelated reasons like the teapots, teacups and teacups and teaposts sets on the display.

 “I like it!”